ksuomala/Roger_skyline/README.md

 ```$ cat portsentry.conf | grep KILL_ROUTE | grep -v "#"```

+To test the DOS I used these instructions: https://ourcodeworld.com/articles/read/949/how-to-perform-a-dos-attack-slow-http-with-slowhttptest-test-your-server-slowloris-protection-in-kali-linux

 • Stop the services you don’t need for this project.

 To see all your active services: